 Or, “the voice of hearing”; that is, the voice heard.
 A report was made that the king of Babylon had invaded the land, and was coming up to besiege Jerusalem.

 “And a great commotion out of the north country”: A large army from Babylon, which lay north of Judah, came with a deafening noise, and caused great trembling and shaking among the inhabitants of Judah.

 “To make the cities of Judah desolate, and a den of dragons”: This shows that the whole paragraph is to be understood of the Jewish nation, and of their destruction.
 (See notes on Jer.
 9:11).

-Babylon is the dragon mentioned here.
-This is a large noisy army that comes from the north, and invades Jerusalem and Judah.
+Babylon is the “dragon” mentioned here.
+This is a large, noisy army that “is come” from the north, to invade Jerusalem and Judah.

 Verses 23-25: Jeremiah had a moment of personal accountability as he realized his own precarious standing before God.
-The Lord’s spokesman affirmed man’s sinful condition, including himself among the sinners (“correct me”).
-Prayers for justice should be accompanied by profound awareness of personal responsibility before God, who judges without partiality (James 2:1).
+The LORD’s spokesman affirmed man’s sinful condition, including himself among the sinners (“correct me”).
+Prayers for justice should be accompanied by profound awareness of personal responsibility before God, who judges without partiality (Romans 2:11).

 Jeremiah 10:23 “O LORD, I know that the way of man [is] not in himself: [it is] not in man that walketh to direct his steps.”

 “The way of a man is not in himself”: Man is incapable of guiding his own life adequately.
 This prayer reveals Jeremiah’s need of God (Prov.
 3:5-6; 16:9), who had a plan for him even before he was born (1:5).